by C.A. Chicoine

 Domino walked back to his desk and opened the envelope, separating and spreading some of the documents out on the desk.

-“I want the DNA sequences and maps for the Nexus 6,” continued Domino, “the key to extend their life span.”
+“I want the DNA sequences and maps for the Nexus 6,” continued Domino, “the key to extending their lifespan.”

 “I don't know of such–”